 Tata Consulting Services or TCS, a significant player in the tech field, is a prime example of this growth.
 As stated in TCS’ annual report, “digital channels as a means for business have gone from secondary options to primary and sometimes the only options for business amidst the pandemic.”

 “With cloud and a new class of collaboration tools, people are discovering that they are able to collaborate with each other just as well working from home, as they did in person in the pre-COVID era”, N Chandrasekaran, chairman of Tata Group, said in the annual report.

 TCS used the pandemic to launch the “secure borderless workspace model” and maximize the potential of their employees while providing them the freedom to work as they wish during the pandemic and in future times.
 The model pushes for the heavy use of digital network collaboration tools, allowing individuals to work remotely and stay connected with coworkers around the world.
 This change in the working environment and work process is allowing TCS to venture into new avenues of growth and expand its power and influence through innovation.
 Many companies in India and around the world have since followed this location-agnostic operating model.

 Beating Out China?

-As trust in China hits it’s lowest after multiple trade wars, misinformation, and human-rights complaints, India may be the new international manufacturing hub and supplier of goods for multinational corporations.
-This coupled with the fact that India has started construction on the Delhi-Mumbai Industrial Corridor (DMIC), which plans to connect Delhi and Mumbai with a high-speed rail system to efficiently transport people and freight between the 2 cities.
+As trust in China hits its lowest after multiple trade wars, misinformation, and human-rights complaints, India may be the new international manufacturing hub and supplier of goods for multinational corporations.
+This is coupled with the fact that India has started construction on the Delhi-Mumbai Industrial Corridor (DMIC), which plans to connect Delhi and Mumbai with a high-speed rail system to efficiently transport people and freight between the 2 cities.
 Additionally, it will form a corridor in-between 24 investment-based and industry-based cities to increase the economic productivity in the region.